mnot/I-D/rfc5988bis/draft.md

 As with HTML, atom:link defines some attributes that are not explicitly mirrored in the Link header syntax, but they can also be used as link-extensions to maintain fidelity.

-# Acknowledgements

-This specification lifts the idea and definition for the Link header from RFC 2068; credit for it belongs entirely to the authors of and contributors to that document.
-The link relation type registrations themselves are sourced from several documents; see the applicable references.

-The author would like to thank the many people who commented upon, encouraged and gave feedback to this specification, especially including Frank Ellermann, Roy Fielding, Eran Hammer-Lahav, and Julian Reschke.

 # Changes from RFC5988